AI Ethics Alignment Problems: Why They Matter

 What is the primary goal of AI alignment?

-The primary goal of AI alignment is to ensure that artificial intelligence systems pursue goals and behave in ways that are consistent with human values and intentions, thereby preventing unintended negative consequences.
+The primary goal of AI alignment is to ensure that artificial intelligence systems act in accordance with human intentions, values, and ethical principles.
+It aims to prevent AI from pursuing objectives that could lead to unintended negative consequences, even when operating efficiently.

 Sabrina